Frequently Asked Resident Questions

 Can I afford to live in Silicon Valley?

 It is no secret that even faculty members complain about the affordability of housing.
 The opportunities in Silicon Valley, the weather and geography, and the quality public schools have attracted young professionals and families to the area.
-Although housing and rental prices have skyrocketed for the past decades, the current downturn in the economy has moderated the housing cost.
 The city of Palo Alto, where Stanford is located, is generally the most expensive because of its highly regarded public school system.
 Some Stanford-owned units are available on campus (e.g. Welch Road Apartments) at below market rates.
 Other studios and apartments in adjacent cities such as Menlo Park, Mountain View, Sunnyvale, and Redwood City are available at $800 to $1500 per month within 20 minutes of the medical center.

 What is it like to live near Stanford and Palo Alto?